 - Tripod holder: you will need some method to secure your tripod to the outside, such as bungee loops or straps with clips.
 Or you could invest in a separate tripod bag if you require additional protection.

 - Quick access: this is an especially important feature for street photographers.
 When you see an opportunity, you need to capture it there and then.
 You don’t want to be rummaging around in a massive bag.

 - Hip belt: this distributes the weight of all your equipment and lessens the load.

 - Waterproofing: you want non-porous materials like ballistic nylon.
 You should also look for sealing around the zippers.
 Some camera backpacks also feature waterproof rain covers.

 When packing your camera backpack, here’s a tip.
 Store your heaviest gear at the bottom of the pack.
 This maintains a low center of gravity so the bag won’t topple over when you set it down.

 The best camera backpack is the Lowepro ProTactic backpack.
 This camera rucksack ticks all the boxes when it comes to comfort, features, and durability.
 It will protect all your important gear and has been designed to avoid stress on your shoulders and back.

-When flying with your camera, you’ll want to put it in your cabin baggage where it will be safe and secure.
+When flying with your camera, you’ll want to put it in your cabin baggage, where it will be safe and secure.
 Take everything apart before flying, including unscrewing all caps and lenses.
-Keep everything separated and securely packed so it doesn’t rattle around and to avoid scratches.
+Keep everything separated and securely packed, so it doesn’t rattle around and avoid scratches.
 Silica gel packs can prevent moisture.

 Choosing a camera bag will depend on your style of photography.
-A wildlife photographer will require a different camera backpack to a street photographer.
+A wildlife photographer will require a different camera backpack from a street photographer.
 It will also depend on how much equipment you usually carry and what your budget is.
-We have selected the best camera backpacks to suit a range of photography needs from the best budget offering to the best waterproof camera rucksack.
+We have selected the best camera backpacks to suit a range of photography needs, from the best budget offering to the best waterproof camera rucksack.